nielskee/draft-articles/TechnicalHiringPart2.md

 The key is to construct a challenge that:

-- **Can be completed in 2-4 hours** for someone with experience (although remember that if you're hiring people starting out in development, this same challenge could take two or three times as long for them : scale it back.
+- **Can be completed in around 2 hours for an experienced developer, up to 4 hours max** for someone with experience (although remember that if you're hiring people right at the startout of a career in development, this same challenge could take two or three times as long for them : scale it back.